futuredapp/kmp-futured-template/README.md

 1. Set up Firebase Crashlytics on both platforms as you would usually do.
 2. After dependencies are in place, on each platform uncomment the code in `PlatformFirebaseCrashlyticsImpl` classes (follow comments).
-3. On iOS, do not forget to also upload debug symbols from KMP framework.
+3. On iOS, do not forget to also upload debug symbols from the KMP framework.
 This has to be done manually.
-To do this, set up additional build phase in Xcode:
+To do this, set up an additional build phase in Xcode:

 ```shell
 # https://firebase.google.com/docs/crashlytics/get-deobfuscated-reports?platform=ios&authuser=1#manually-upload-dsyms